There’s a certain intrigue about “secret societies”.

-The Bohemian Grove is another American secret society on our list which was founded in 1872 at Bohemian Avenue, Monte Rio, California.
+The Bohemian Grove is another American secret society on our list, which was founded in 1872 at Bohemian Avenue, Monte Rio, California.

-It was founded as a meeting place for rich and powerful to escape the prevalent “frontier culture” or more commonly understood as uncivilized interests of common men.
+It was founded as a meeting place for the rich and powerful to escape the prevalent “frontier culture” or more commonly understood as uncivilized interests of common men.

 The Bilderberg Group & Conference

-The Bilderberg Group founded in 1954 is an annual conference that brings together the Western European and North American elite together to “foster dialogue between Europe and North America”.
+The Bilderberg Group, founded in 1954, is an annual conference that brings together the Western European and North American elite together to “foster dialogue between Europe and North America”.